 In 1998, after a discussion with then GCG evangelist Larry Salyer (which he initiated), the webpage was re-named members.aol.cogwriter.
-The entire site officially was renamed www.cogwriter.com in 2005 (though it had the name cogwriter since 1998, and cogwriter.com existed as a referring point since about 2001).
+The entire site officially was renamed www.cogwriter.com in 2005 (though it had the name cogwriter since 1998, cogwriter.com has only existed as a referring point since about 2001).

 In addition to consulting with various individuals and groups on COG-related books and booklets, I have had approximately 200 articles published in the following religious-oriented publications:

 Global Church News

 The Journal: News of the Churches of God

 Examiner (two positions there included: Los Angeles Church History and End Time Prophecy Examiner and National Church History & End Prophecy Examiner)

 I now regularly write many of the articles in Bible News Prophecy magazine.